 Merlot tends to be fruit dominated and lower in tannins and acidity than other red wines such as Cabernet.
 Soft and silky, yet with complex flavours from the wild ferment and the mixture of oak used during maturation.
 Plum, chocolate and dried herbs on the palate with a velvet finish.

 pork, duck, quail and other game meats, mushroom risotto or pasta.

-This Shiraz is a blend of several different blocks on the property that each have a unique flavour profile due to the age of the vines and slight differences in soil types.
+This Syrah is a blend of several different blocks on the property.
+Each has a unique flavour profile due to the age of the vines and differences in soil types.
 These blocks were harvested at different times depending on when optimal flavour and ripeness was reached.
-The fruit was handpicked and processed within 24 hours on-site.
-A cold soak prior to fermentation and the inclusion of whole bunches in the ferments ensured maximum colour and flavour extraction.
-The wine was then pressed to a mixture of old and new French oak and allowed to mature for 14 months.
+The fruit was handpicked and processed within 12 hours onsite.
+A 3 day cold soak prior to fermentation and the inclusion of whole bunches in the ferments ensured maximum colour and flavour extraction.
+The wine was then pressed to a mixture of old and new French oak and allowed to mature for 16 months.
 Each block was kept separate during fermentation but blended together after tasting trials in the final months of maturation.

 Chocolate, vanilla and violets on the nose.
 Savoury and peppery with ripe plum and blackberry flavours and a hint of liquorice.
 Soft tannins and lively acidity on the finish.